Invariants for critical dimension groups and permutation-Hermite equivalence

-Appendix A (joint with Damien Roy) is a short argument showing that the appropriate truncations of a form of the reciprocal of the Euler function yield a better than expected order of convergence.
-This is used in section 4.
-Appendix B suggests an asymptotic formula for the number of PH-equivalence classes of fixed determinant and size, and proves it when the determinant is square-free.
-Appendix C contains exact counting results on the numbers of PH-equivalence classes of size three matrices and fixed determinants, and also the numbers of PH-equivalence classes that contain a $1$-block size two matrix.
+Appendix A contains a general duality argument for natural orbit spaces, used in section\,6.
+Appendix B (joint with Damien Roy) is a short argument showing that the appropriate truncations of a form of the reciprocal of the Euler function yield a better than expected order of convergence.
+This is used in section 8.
+Appendix C suggests an asymptotic formula for the number of PH-equivalence classes of fixed determinant and size, and proves it when the determinant is square-free.
+Appendix D contains exact counting results on the numbers of PH-equivalence classes of size three matrices and fixed determinants, and also the numbers of PH-equivalence classes that contain a $1$-block size two matrix.

 \SecT Contents